Grey-and-gold warbler: Breeding

-The second nest was found by the authors in the Tumbes Reserved Zone, northwest Peru.
-When discovered, it contained four creamy white eggs with pinkish-orange and red-brown speckles concentrated at the larger ends.
-Like the first nest, this second was built into a steep slope and, in this case, embedded in a natural depression at the base of a Chrysophyllum tree.
+Both nests were domed cups.
+One author found the first nest in December 1997 in the Tumbes Reserved Zone in northwestern Peru.
+It held four creamy white eggs with pinkish-orange and red-brown speckles concentrated at the larger end.
+It was built into a steep slope in a natural depression at the base of a Chrysophyllum tree.
+The cup and dome were woven from twigs, herbaceous stems, several kinds of dry leaves, moss, and fungal rhizomorphs.
+The cup was lined with dry grass and thin rootlets.
+No further observations were made.